Notice to Clients Concerning Judgments that Have Been Entered Against You Before You Filed for Bankruptcy

 The way to start to resolve these issues is by first letting us know about these judgments or liens.
 We can do a judgment search or title search, but that costs money, and we don't want you to have to spend money to obtain information that you may already have in your records.

-Based on New Jersey law, one year after you have obtained your bankruptcy discharge, we are permitted to file a motion in the State Court to legally vacate and remove each judgment or lien.
+One year after you have obtained your bankruptcy discharge, we can file a motion in the State Court with respect to each judgment or lien.

-There is a fee for filing these motions based upon the complexity of the motion.
-In general, the minimum fees and costs run between $600 to $750.
-This is not something that you necessarily need to do when you file for bankruptcy, but this is something you need to be aware of for the future.
+There is a fee for filing these motions and the fee is based upon the complexity of the motion.
+In general, the minimum fees and costs run between $350 to $400.
+This is not something that you need to do now, but this is something you need to be aware of for the future.

 These are important issues.
 If they relate to you, and if you have a judgment or some kind of lien against you, make sure to tell us about it.
-That way we can deal with it in the proper manner so that it will not cause unanticipated problems or hardships for you in the future.
+That way we can deal with it in the proper fashion so it will not cause unanticipated problems for you in the future.